Upendranath Brahma: Death

-Brahma died in Tata Memorial Cancer Hospital in Mumbai on 1 May 1990 as a consequence of blood cancer.
+Brahma died at Tata Memorial Cancer Hospital in Mumbai on 1 May 1990 as a consequence of blood cancer.
 His body was taken to Kokrajhar and then buried at Dotoma on 4 May.
 The ground where Brahma was buried is now known as "Thulungapuri".

 Honours

 The title of Bodofa (Guardian of Bodos) was posthumously conferred upon Brahma on 8 May 1990 in recognition of his vision and leadership.
 His life is celebrated each year on the anniversary of his death, which is now called Bodofa Day.

 A 21 ft bronze statue of him was unveiled in Kokrajhar on the tenth anniversary of his death.